destairdenbi/training-material/2019-03-06_denbi_training_in_rostock/README.md

 The poster session will be held in the same room that we'll use throughout the whole 3 days training event.
 Due to space limitations, we cannot hang posters, however, you should bring a PDF version that will be shown using our projector.
 Please prepare a 5 minutes pitch presentation: every poster will be presented to the whole class.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

-## Coffee breaks

-The training course takes place in a computer pool where it is prohibited to eat or brew coffee.
-You can however bring your own coffee, or we can order one for you for the coffee break.
-We will bring water boilers, so that tea can be prepared during the 15 minutes break.
-<p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Evening event